 In a city with virtually year-round sunshine, it’s surprising that more people in San Diego don’t wear hats.
 Too many of us buy a (sometimes unflattering) hat for Opening Day at Del Mar and then toss it into the back of the closet.
 I suspect an issue is that we aren’t comfortable wearing anything other than baseball caps and that we don’t know how to choose or what to wear with a more fashionable hat.
 Let’s change this.

-I asked expert milliner Jill Courtemanche, who recently opened her flagship Jill Courtemanche Millinery store in Solana Beach, for some hat-wearing advice.
-Jill creates stunning custom hats using vintage materials, trims and embellishments combined with modern fabrics for daily wear, bridal, men and more.
+I asked expert milliner Jill Courtemanche for some hat-wearing advice.
+Jill creates stunning custom hats using vintage materials, trims, and embellishments combined with modern fabrics for daily wear, bridal, men, and more.

 Every girl should have a good hat in her closet just like she should have an LBD!
 San Diego may not be the hattiest of towns but there are plenty of hat luncheons and outdoor affairs where a little extra shade is always welcome along with the San Diego Polo Club, Opening Day and the like.” – Jill Courtemanche

 I tend to agree.
 So, how do you select a good hat?
 Here is some advice from Jill.

 Neutrals that pair well with a variety of outfit choices make a perfect first hat choice.
 Ivory, beige or even straw work.
 And, don’t forget that animal prints like leopard are considered neutrals these days.
 Have a classic, neutral hat on hand so that you’re prepared when the occasion calls.

 The benefit to having your first hat created by a milliner is that he or she can work with you to create the perfect design to suit your taste and physical shape.
 There’s no better way to become comfortable wearing your first fashionable hat around town than by having one tailored specifically with you in mind.